 For the purpose of this Standard, an unused connector, including end fittings, is considered to be a connector that has not been installed.

-Appliance connectors complying with this Standard are considered suitable for use with natural, manufactured, mixed and propane gases, and LP gas-air mixtures.
+Appliance connectors complying with this Standard are considered suitable for use with natural gases and propane.

-Appliance connectors complying with this Standard are for use with piping systems having fuel gas pressures not in excess of 1/2 lb/in2 (3.5 kPa).
+Appliance connectors complying with this Standard are for use with piping systems having fuel gas pressures not in excess of 1/2 psi (3.5 kPa).

-All references to psi throughout this Standard are to be considered gauge pressure unless otherwise specified.
+All references to psi throughout this Standard are gauge pressure unless otherwise specified.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.